aravind-sadharani/chandraveena/src/pages/about.md

 published: true
 search: true
 image: "../../images/IMG_7198.JPG"
-description: "Hello, I am Balachander, a Chandraveena artist performing Indian Classical Music.
-Before I reached this stage, much has happened, and this is the story of my Musical Journey.
+description: "I am Balachander, an Indian classical musician and a performing artist of Chandraveena.
+Before I reached this stage, much has happened which has shaped my thoughts and music.
+This is the story of my Musical Journey.
 Read on to find out!"
 ---

 ![Image](IMG_7198.JPG)